 Provided you have administrative rights to your computer, ATLAS.ti checks for new service packs upon start up (this requires an Internet connection).
 If a new service pack is found, you will be informed and asked to install it.

-To update ATLAS.ti manually, go to Project > Check for Updates.
+To update ATLAS.ti manually, go to ATLAS.ti > Check for Updates in the main menu.